icherniavsky/dogetweet/README.md

 is the number of hits in Google regarding the currency.
 Google\_change describes the rate of change in hits.
 Reddit\_comments shows the number of comments in Reddit regarding crypto.
-And reddit\_change describes the rate of change of reddit comments.
+And reddit\_change describes the rate of change of Reddit comments.

 This process takes some time, as dogetweet is rely on multiple dependencies such as Rtweet, RedditExtractoR and gtrendsR which take